 The following table lists how many engineering technologies graduations there were in 2020-2021 for each degree level.

 What Engineering Technologies Majors Need to Know

-In an O*NET survey, engineering tech majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
-These answers were weighted on a scale of 1 to 5 with 5 being the most important.
+O*NET surveyed people in occupations related to engineering tech and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Engineering Tech Majors

 According to O*NET survey takers, a major in engineering tech should prepare you for careers in which you will need to be knowledgeable in the following areas:

 - Engineering and Technology - Knowledge of the practical application of engineering science and technology.
 This includes applying principles, techniques, procedures, and equipment to the design and production of various goods and services.

 - Mathematics - Knowledge of arithmetic, algebra, geometry, calculus, statistics, and their applications.

 - Computers and Electronics - Knowledge of circuit boards, processors, chips, electronic equipment, and computer hardware and software, including applications and programming.

 - English Language - Knowledge of the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar.